GuanDD123/MediaNest/README.md

 ### 📚 Project Description

-MediaNest is a feature-rich, open-source media management and playback system built with FastAPI and modern web technologies.
-It provides a powerful web interface for browsing, managing, and playing multimedia files (images, videos, etc.), with support for playlist management, progress tracking, M3U format export, and more.
+MediaNest is an open-source media management and playback system built with FastAPI and modern web technologies.
+It provides a web interface for browsing, managing, and playing multimedia files (images, videos, etc.), with support for playlist management, progress tracking, M3U format export, and more.

 ### ✨ Features